DidierAll/ShortECG_AF-Classification_CINC2017/README.md

 ![Figure 1.
 Example of the ECG waveforms](figures/example_waveforms.svg)

-In this project, we will start by building a simpler two-class classifier distinguishing between normal sinus rhythm and abnormal rhythm (atrial fibrillation included) by excluding the noisy recordings.
-We will thus use 7,418 out of the original 8,528 training data recordings.
+In this project, we start by building a simpler two-class classifier distinguishing between normal sinus rhythm and abnormal rhythm (atrial fibrillation included) by excluding the noisy recordings.
+We thus used 7,418 out of the original 8,528 training data recordings.
 They have been converted into 'npz' format from the original MATLAB V4 WFDB-compliant format.

-We will perform the following
+We performed the following
-1. Even though, RR intervals are already provided, we will first build an algorithm to extract RR intervals using the Pan-Tompkins method and measure the accuracy performance of our algorithm.
+1. Even though, RR intervals are already provided, we first build an algorithm to extract RR intervals using the Pan-Tompkins method and measure the accuracy performance of the algorithm.
-2. We will then process and extract features from the RR intervals data for our classifier.
+2. We processed and extracted features from the RR intervals data for our classifier.
-3. Build and compute the performance of a 2-class random forest classifier
+3. Build and compute the performance of a 2-class random forest classifier (between Normal and Abnormal (Other and Afib) rhythms)
+4. Build and compute the performance of a 3-class random forest classifier (between Normal, Other and Afib rhythms)

-We will eventually take the challenge of
+We then perform additional analyses to help improve the accuracy of the classifier
+1. Adding more features requiring additional processing and features extraction from the raw signal
-1. Performing a grid search for hyperparameter tuning
+2. Performing a grid search for hyperparameter tuning
-2. Comparing different classifiers
-2. Distinguishing between AF from alternative rhythm.
-This most likely will require extracting features other than RR intervals data, such as the presence/absence of P-wave.
+3. Comparing performance comparison among 8 common classifiers which includes hyperparameter tunning for each